iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 > This is working on a Chromebook.
 There should be some kind of setting to reduce performance when the device gets too hot.<br> :date: __2021-05-24 04:28:34__

 > Sometimes the number of calculations is zero.
 Uninstalling and reinstalling usually works.
 Otherwise worthwhile app.<br> :date: __2021-05-20 10:08:34__

-> Sometimes, the news doesn't update unless I uninstall Dreamlab and then reinstall Dreamlab.
-After reinstalling Dreamlab, I see the news updated.
-I did it before but as of right now, the most recent Dreamlab app news was on 15 December 2020.<br> :date: __2021-05-14 07:53:33__

-> WARNING: You would have to literally drain your phone's battery down to 0 percent, if running DreamLab continuously for awhile makes the phone start going into the Usage-Optimisation ('Go Straight to Gaol') mode.<br> :date: __2021-05-10 06:48:02__